-- Do not lift vehicle by the tow fitting or body and chassis parts.
-Otherwise the vehicle may be damaged. - Do not tow the vehicle with the rear wheels on the ground as this may cause damage to the vehicle. - Do not tow with sling-type equipment.
-Use wheel lift or flatbed equipment.
+- Do not tow the vehicle backwards with the front wheels on the ground as this may cause damage to the vehicle. - Do not tow with sling-type equipment.
+Use wheel lift or flatbed equipment. - Never tow the vehicle with the front wheels on the ground (forward or backward), as this may cause damage to the vehicle.